-Selling, general and administrative ("SG&A") expenses decreased by \$3.1 million in the first quarter of fiscal year 2015 compared to the same quarter of fiscal year 2014.
-The decrease was primarily attributable to lower equity compensation and, as a result of lower expected achievement of performance objectives, lower supplemental compensation.
+Selling, general and administrative ("SG&A") expenses decreased by \$1.8 million in the second quarter of fiscal year 2015 compared to the same quarter of fiscal year 2014.
+This was primarily due to lower salaries and commission expense directly related to lower revenues as well as restrictions placed on discretionary spending.

-We expect SG&A costs to be flat in the second quarter of fiscal year 2015 as compared to the first quarter of fiscal year 2015.
+We expect SG&A costs to increase by approximately 1% in the third quarter of fiscal year 2015, compared to the second quarter of fiscal year 2015, as a result of higher stock-based compensation.